 Performance of our business is significantly influenced by the number of customers and energy usage per customer.
 Weather conditions can have a significant impact on energy usage, and we compare our results on a weather adjusted basis.
-In 2012, we generally experienced normal weather in the summer months.
-In 2013, we experienced a colder than normal spring and very cold weather in November and December in Houston.
-The cooler weather continued into 2014 and throughout the year, resulting in a colder than normal January and February and milder temperatures for the rest of the year, including the summer months, in the Houston area.
-Long term national trends indicate customers have reduced their energy consumption, and reduced consumption can adversely affect our results.
+In 2016, our Houston service area experienced above normal warmth with episodes of flooding.
+Houston's average temperature of 71.4 degrees Fahrenheit was the seventh highest (record 2012) going back to 1889.
+In 2015, our Houston service area experienced some of the mildest temperatures on record during November and December.
+Our long-term national trends indicate customers have reduced their energy consumption, and reduced consumption can adversely affect our results.
 However, due to more affordable energy prices and continued economic improvement in the area we serve, the trend toward lower usage has slowed.
 In our service area, we have benefited from growth in the number of customers that also tends to mitigate the effects of reduced consumption.
-We anticipate that this trend will continue as the region's economies maintain current growth.
+We anticipate that this trend will continue as the region's economy continues to grow.
 The profitability of our business is influenced significantly by the regulatory treatment we receive from the state and local regulators who set our electric distribution rates.

 The nature of our business requires significant amounts of capital investment, and we rely on internally generated cash, borrowings under our credit facility and issuances of debt in the capital markets to satisfy these capital needs.
-We strive to maintain investment grade ratings for our securities in order to access the capital markets on terms we consider reasonable.
+We strive to maintain investment grade ratings for our securities to access the capital markets on terms we consider reasonable.
 A reduction in our ratings generally would increase our borrowing costs for new issuances of debt, as well as borrowing costs under our existing revolving credit facility.
 Disruptions in the financial markets can also affect the availability of new capital on terms we consider attractive.
 In those circumstances, companies like us may not be able to obtain certain types of external financing or may be required to accept terms less favorable than they would otherwise accept.
 For that reason, we seek to maintain adequate liquidity for our business through the existing credit facility and prudent refinancing of existing debt.

-Consistent with the regulatory treatment of such costs, we can defer the amount of pension expense that differs from the level of pension expense included in our base rates.
+Consistent with regulatory treatment, we can defer the amount of pension expense that differs from the level of pension expense included in our base rates.